How to Contact Uber [for Drivers]

 To avoid long wait times, consider contacting Uber via writing or text.
 On average, the Uber support team is a bit faster with written response than they are with oral ones.
 By sending your pressing issue in writing, you free yourself up from having to wait on hold.

 Also, be aware that Uber does have another phone number for emergencies only.
 It’s called the Critical Safety Response Line, and you can use it to reach Uber if there’s a serious problem such as an accident, a passenger who has hurt or threatened you, or any other emergency.
-To learn how to reach this number, check out this guide.

 As always, be sure to call 911 if you’re in immediate danger; once you’re safe, you can call the Critical Safety Response Line.